Neale Silva scholarship for Chilean studentsHistory

 No expenses of dependents shall be paid from this fund.

-Candidates for the scholarship shall be asked to submit the following documents (please provide originals and translations into English):
+Candidates for the scholarship shall be asked to submit the following documents (please provide originals and (unofficial or official) English translations):

-- Official academic records from university in Chile
+- Official academic records (transcripts) from university in Chile

 - Three letters of recommendation from teachers or employers, or others familiar with professional development

-- Statement describing professional objectives, a proposed plan for study at Wisconsin, and prior international study or travel experiences
+- Statement describing professional objectives, a proposed plan for study at Wisconsin, prior international study or travel experiences and a plan for how this experience will be used to improve life for Chileans upon the recipients return there.

 - TOEFL score (or equivalent exam), a formal evaluation of English abilities done by an English teacher, or proof of extended English language study